Chris Karr

-Chris Karr is an American businessman and politician serving as a member of the South Dakota House of Representatives from the 11th district.
+Chris Karr (born 1989/1990) is an American businessman and politician serving as a member of the South Dakota House of Representatives from the 11th district.
 Karr assumed office on January 10, 2017.

 Early life and education

 Karr is a native of Tabor, South Dakota.
 He earned a Bachelor of Science degree in business economics from South Dakota State University and a Master of Business Administration from the University of South Dakota.

 Career

 Karr has operated a small business in Sioux Falls, South Dakota and also worked as a Certified Valuation Analyst.
 A member of the Republican Party, Karr serves as one of five Majority Whips in the South Dakota House of Representatives.